-- Note 1: Unless otherwise noted, statistics and other numbers shown, including in charts and figures, are taken from National Police Agency surveys.

-Note 2: In this Report, the number of cases is counted by that of cases reported by prefectural police, so it is different from that of arrest cases.
+Note 1: Unless otherwise noted, statistics and other numbers shown, including in charts and figures, are taken from National Police Agency surveys.
+Note 2: In this Report, the number of cases is counted by that of cases reported by prefectural

-Overview of History of Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) Measures
+Chapter 1 Overview of History of Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) Measures

-Money laundering refers to attempts to evade the discovery of money obtained through illicit means, especially criminal proceeds, and arrests by investigative authorities by concealing the sources or beneficial owners of the money.
-If effective measures are not taken against money laundering, criminal proceeds will continue to be utilized for further crimes or be used to promote organized crimes or terrorism.
-Money laundering could also pose a serious threat to sound economic activities.
+Money laundering refers to attempts to evade the discovery of money obtained through illicit means, especially criminal proceeds, and arrests, etc. by investigative authorities, etc. by concealing the sources or beneficial owners of the money.
+If effective measures are not taken against money laundering, criminal proceeds will continue to be utilized for further crimes or be used to promote organized crimes.
+Money laundering utilized by transferring could also pose a serious threat to sound economic activities.
 Therefore, in order to ensure the safety and peace of national life and the sound development of economic activities, it is critical to take positive steps for AML/CFT.

-The international community has continued to develop AML/CFT regimes in an effort to prevent and eradicate money laundering and terrorist financing (ML/TF), and accordingly, Japan has also been working on these regimes in cooperation with the international community.
+The international community has continued to develop AML/CFT regimes in an effort to prevent and eradicate money laundering and terrorist financing (ML/TF) as mentioned below, and accordingly, Japan has also been working on the Anti-Money Laundering and Countering the Financing of Terrorism regimes (hereinafter referred to as "the AML/CFT measures, etc.") in cooperation with the international community.

-We consider that the various AML/CFT regimes put in place and the follow-up activities we have made for their effective implementation, as described in this report, illustrate our dedication to taking on the global challenge of combating ML/TF and implementing robust domestic efforts.
+We consider that the various AML/CFT regimes, etc. put in place and the follow-up activities we have made for their effective implementation, as described in this report, illustrate our dedication to taking on the global challenge of combating ML/TF and implementing robust domestic efforts.